 The first number in the module code refers to the undergraduate level at XJTLU (0, 1, 2, and 3).
 Undergraduate degree courses at XJTLU are four years with general education covered in level zero.
 Degree-specific content is taught at levels one, two and three according to the typical three-year model in England, Wales and Northern Ireland.

 Note: The first number for masters module codes is four.
 The first number for non-credit-bearing modules is nine.
-Level 0 modules are not available for exchange students.
-Masters modules are not available for undergraduate students.

 Exchange students should apply through their home institution’s study abroad office.
 The home university will then nominate students to XJTLU.
 After receiving the list of nominated students, XJTLU will invite each student to complete an application form.